equinor/everest-tutorials/docs/source/well_order/well_order.rst

    Figure: Field Gas Production Total

-At the same time the profiles for water production and water injection for optimal well order remained similar to those for initial strategy, see :ref:`figure_fwpt_wo` and :ref:`figure_fwit_wo`.
-Therefore no significant financial penalty was introduced.
+By drilling injectory earlier, the cumulative values for water production and water injection increased compared to intitial strategy, see :ref:`figure_fwpt_wo` and :ref:`figure_fwit_wo`.
+It was again a beneficial trade-off for the NPV.

 .. _figure_fwpt_wo:
 .. figure:: images/production/wo_FWPT.svg